rmetzler/HPI-IP-OAuth/README.md

 The proposed implementation of the described API is to use _Jersey_, Sun's implementation of the JAX-RS specification.
 JAX-RS describes a Java API to build RESTful webservices by using Java5 style annotations.
 These webservices have to run in a servlet container like Apache Tomcat or Jetty.

 Because the existing HPI IP uses the Tapestry5 webframework we had to decide if the API and the existing application should be deployed next to each other and use their own database bindings or deploy it as one application in the same directory.
-Because we wanted to reuse the existing database bindings we decided to use the Tapestry-Jersey integration provided by Blue Tang Studio **TODO: LINK**.
+Because we wanted to reuse the existing database bindings we decided to use the Tapestry-Jersey integration provided by Blue Tang Studio.\[1]\[2]